 - Remove from heat, stir in vanilla, and pour over brie.

-Lorie Fangio is a teaching chef and found of A Taste of Paris™ culinary trips.
+Lorie Fangio is a teaching chef and founder of A Taste of Paris™ culinary trips.
 For more great recipes and to learn about Lorie, find her at www.atasteofparis.net.